Global CucinaGlobal Cucina

 • Letting the salad rest chilled for 30 minutes before serving allows the flavors to meld beautifully.

-This cauliflower tabbouleh is best served chilled, either as a refreshing side or as part of a mezze platter, embodying the Italian respect for fresh, seasonal ingredients and simple, perfected technique.
+This cauliflower tabbouleh is best served chilled, either as a refreshing side or as part of a mezze platter.
+Its vibrant flavors and fresh ingredients embody the Italian respect for simple, perfected techniques and seasonal produce, making it a perfect addition to any meal.

 Ago Tanfossi signatureAgo Tanfossi signature